preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/apps-v7/index.rst

-Directory for Publishing apps for Omnia v7
+Directory for publishing apps for Omnia v7
 ================================================

 Within a business profile several publishing apps can be active for different settings.
 To be able to create a publishing app, at least one template for that purpose must be available.
 If none are, create a template first.